Ireneruru/GalaxyGAN_python/README.md

 ##Run our code

 ###Preprocess the .FITs

+You can find the roou.py in the directory tools.
+It is used to preprocess the .fits files.
 If the mode equals zero, this is the training data.
 If the mode equals one, the data is used for testing.

 ```bash